wso2-attic/choreo-docs/portal-docs/test.md

 ### Generate a Postman API Key

 1- A Postman API key is required to connect your Postman account to the console.
-To generate an API key, go to  Postman API Keys page.
+To generate an API key, go to the Postman API Keys page.

 2- Click on the Generate API Key button.